Migrate Heroku Shared Database (Postgres) to Amazon RDS (MySQL)

 $ gem install taps

-Remember also to update your app’s Gemfile
+Also, remember to update your app’s Gemfile

-configuration to load mysql2
+configuration to load the mysql2

-instead of pg
+gem instead of pg

 1